3Crowd/dynamic_registrar/README.md

 The capability registrar allows modules to register versioned callbacks.
-Callbacks may only be registered once per registration_namespace.
-If mutliple callbacks registration is attempted a MultipleRegistrationError will be raised.
-Callback lambdas have access to the scope in which they are run.
+Callbacks may only be registered once per registration namespace.
+If multiple callback registration is attempted a RegistrationConflictError will be raised.

 Example
 =======